cyb3rmik3/PGPKey/README.md

 # Email-PGPKey
 Interested in sending something confidential?
-You may drop me a line using this PGP key.
+You may drop me a line at michalis -at- michalos.net using this PGP key.